s-evans/cs6058/projects/1/otp_m06658145/Readme.txt

 # TESTING #

-The following command is used to run the keygen test tool.
+The following commands are used to run the keygen tests.

+$ ./test_running_time
-$ ./test_keygen
+$ ./test_frequency